wilfred05777/skinet2025-NC/README.md

 ` section 4 - Specification `
 - ` Get Product Brands  - {{url}}/api/products/brands `
 - ` Get Product Types  - {{url}}/api/products/types `

+###### 41. Summary
+- Creating a generic repository
+- Specification pattern
+- Using the specification pattern
+- Using the debugger
+- Shaping data

+- FAQs
+` Question: This is over engineering in action! `
+` Answer; True for now, but we do now have a repository for every entity we create.
+Imagine we have 100 or 1000 entities, then we have just creatd repositories for all of them. `

+` its reusable for every across every future project creating all the example are all generic and reuseable. `